BautistaAriza21/Bussines/README.md

 English:
 HI EVERYONE!
-My name and last name is Bautista Ariza and this is a Challenge i did for DevChallenge site, i hope likes you :)
+My name  is Bautista Ariza and this is a Challenge i did for DevChallenge site, i hope likes you :)

 For this challenge i used layout and develop languajes like HTML5, Tailwind css and Javascript.